 Hull and Halve the Strawberries

 For this recipe, you’ll need 4 cups of halved fresh strawberries.
-I purchased two baskets to make sure I had enough and we had leftovers for several strawberry shortcakes.
+I purchased two baskets to make sure I had enough, and we had leftovers for several strawberry shortcakes.

-Mix the berries with the sugar in a non-reactive pan (stainless or enamel).
+- Mix the berries with the sugar in a non-reactive pan (stainless or enamel).
 Cover the pan and let the berries stand for 8 hours.
 Stir the mixture occasionally just to distribute the sugar through the berries.

 Boil the Berries and Sugar

-After 24 hours, add the butter and bring the mixture to a full boil over high heat.
+- After 24 hours, place the pan back on the stove and bring the mixture to a full boil over high heat.
+Add the butter if using, and boil rapidly for 5 minutes, stirring constantly.
+Remove from heat.

 The butter is simply to prevent the jam from foaming up so much.
-If you don’t want to add it, you can skip it but you’ll need to skim the foam from the jam while it’s boiling.
+If you don’t want to add it, you can skip it, but you’ll need to skim the foam from the jam while it’s boiling.
 Much simpler for me to just add that smidgen of butter.

 Process the Jam

-Ladle into sterile jars.
+- Ladle into sterile jars.
 Wipe the jar rims with a damp paper towel.
 Apply caps and rings.
+Process for 10 minutes in a boiling water bath.

-Remove the jars and place them on a kitchen towel until cooled completely (about 24 hours).
+- Remove the jars and place them on a kitchen towel until cooled completely (about 24 hours).
 Listen for the “music” of the lids pinging.
 Makes 3 half-pints.

 Recipe